orange-cloudfoundry/cf-ops-automation/Readme.md

 If a ci_deployments descriptor (i.e. a file called `ci-deployment-overview.yml`) is detected in secrets dir/<depls>, then an auto-update job is generated.

+### Concourse team
+By default all pipelines deploy into `main` team.
+But it is possible to add a `team` key to specify another team.
+See File format bellow.

+Pre-requisite: team to deploy must exist

 ### terraform

 `ci-deployment-overview.yml` may include a `terraform_config` key to generate a terraform  pipeline.The `terraform_config` key